cubefs/cubefs/ROADMAP.md

 ## Ecosystem

-* ChubaoSpark, leveraging ChubaoFS for remote shuffule service.
+* ChubaoSpark, leveraging ChubaoFS to disaggregating storage from compute for the shuffle service.